-Controversial CS:GO winter update (12/17/2015) had community raging about ridiculous changes to weapon mechanics as well as the notoriously OP R8 revolver.
-Due to high dissatisfaction and many other changes community really ignored the good and interesting things devs at 'Valve' had given us.
-One of those 'good' things is Game State Integration
+A controversial CS:GO winter update (12/17/2015) had community raging about ridiculous changes to weapon mechanics as well as the notorious OP R8 revolver.
+Due to high dissatisfaction and many other changes community really ignored the good and interesting things devs at 'Valve' had given us One of those 'good' things like Game State Integration.

 What is Game State Integration (GSI) ?

 Game state integration is a sexy new way to link up events that are happening in the gave with any computer or any device that handles basic RESTful messages.
 You may ask what are events exactly currently these events include:

 - information about spectated player (name, steam ID, clan, etc.)